alexandra-simeonova/drafts/luigi-tutorials/tutorial23.md

 ```

-The issue seems to be this one: https://github.com/yeoman/yo/issues/753
+    - The issue seems to be this one: https://github.com/yeoman/yo/issues/753
-After adding  [22, ["Ventura", "13"]], it works.
+    - After adding  [22, ["Ventura", "13"]], it works.

 Is there a way to avoid this issue?
 Another way to generate UI5 app?

-5. > ? :question: The UI5 generator has changed.
+5. The UI5 generator has changed.
 It has different questions now.
 - This is what it looked like [before](https://developers.sap.com/tutorials/luigi-app-basic-setup/jcr:content.github-proxy.1644267916.file/ui5-yo.png).
-- I just guessed and entered these answers for the new questions, but I don't know if it's correct:
+- I used [this example](https://blogs.sap.com/2022/03/10/easy-ui5-getting-started-even-easier/) to enter the following answers for the new questions:

 ![ui5 screenshot](ui5.png)

-6. > ? :question: Maybe 1 more step is needed - verify if ui5 app installed correctly?
-How can this be done?
+6. Maybe 1 more step is needed - verify if ui5 app installed correctly.
+I tried this with `npm start` and it seems to work

 ## Build Luigi app with React